Why Live in Lone Mountain

 Is Lone Mountain a good place to live?

 Lone Mountain is a good place to live.
-Lone Mountain is considered very car-dependent and somewhat bikeable with some transit options.
-Lone Mountain is a suburban neighborhood.
-Lone Mountain has 14 parks for recreational activities.
+Lone Mountain is considered car-dependent and bikeable with minimal transit options.
+Lone Mountain is a suburban neighborhood with a crime score of 4, on par with the average neighborhood in the U.S. Lone Mountain has 14 parks for recreational activities.
 It is somewhat dense in population with 8.7 people per acre and a median age of 40.
-The average household income is $106,176 which is above the national average.
+The average household income is $106,176 which is below the national average.
 College graduates make up 33.7% of residents.
 A majority of residents in Lone Mountain are home owners, with 36.6% of residents renting and 63.4% of residents owning their home.
 A

 local real estate agent serving Lone Mountain can help you decide if this neighborhood is the right one for you.
 Learn more on our